-Exclusive: U.S.-China trade deal signing could be delayed until December: U.S. source
+Exclusive: U.S.-China trade deal signing could be delayed until December - U.S. source

 The official said China was believed to see a quick deal as its best chance for favorable terms, given pressure Trump is facing from a congressional impeachment inquiry as he seeks re-election in 2020.

-Reporting by David Brunnstrom and Matt Spetalnick; Editing by Lisa Shumaker
+Reporting by David Brunnstrom and Matt Spetalnick; Editing by Heather Timmons and Lisa Shumaker